 You are encouraged to use these interactive areas, which are heavily populated with feedback and conversations.
 The design is straightforward but effective.

 The Open University has a long history of distance education, so it is likely to know what works.
-The video player includes all of the standard features, such as the ability to speed up playback, display transcripts, and close captions.
+The video player includes all the standard features, such as speed-up playback, display transcripts, and close captions.

 Aside from that, the interface is very clean, almost to the point of being sparse.
 That isn’t a bad thing, in my opinion.
-After all, this is meant to be a learning area, not a place where you have to pick between a dozen different items to click on.
+After all, this is meant to be a learning area, not a place where you must pick between a dozen different items to click on.

 The lack of a FutureLearn app is a minor letdown.
-Most training providers offer this, but it’s unfortunate that it isn’t available here for on-the-go learning.
-However, because the platform is mobile-friendly, you can still log in using a mobile device.
+Most training providers offer this, but it isn’t available here for on-the-go learning.
+However, you can still log in using a mobile device because the platform is mobile-friendly.

 Course material, on the other hand, is determined by the course.
 However, according to my FutureLearn analysis, the output values are consistently high.